saularjm/HW1/README.md

 ### HTML:
     I added semantic HTML tags, such as <section>, <article>, <aside>, <header>, and <footer>, replacing generic tags, such as <div>.
+I also added alt and title attributes to any <image>/<a> tags and a relevant <title> for the webpage.
     This will help with Search Engine Optimization, as well as meet accessibility standards.

 ### CSS:
     I consolidated several CSS classes and ID's that used the same specifications by renaming them in the HTML and removing